 It’s important to note, however, that videos only remain ‘evergreen’ if they’re shared enough.
 You can’t just shoot a webinar and expect the material to remain relevant a year on.

-This is where your remarketing efforts come in.
+This is where your remarketing strategy efforts come in.
 These can be anything from sharing past webinars on LinkedIn to sending follow-up emails to customers.